dscho/xkcd/content/comics/2011-3-28-model-rail.md

 [Back to the two friends in the basement, still not showing the basement.]

-Friend: My God.
+Cueball: My God.

-Cueball: Yeah.
+Friend: Yeah.
 It's the second rule of model train layouts: No nesting.

 [Zoom in on the heads of the two friends.]

-Friend: ...What's the first rule?
+Cueball: ...What's the first rule?

-Cueball: "Do *not* talk about model train layouts."
+Friend: "Do *not* talk about model train layouts."
 That rule was actually voted in by our friends and families.

-Friend: Philistines.
+Cueball: Philistines.